 We thank you in advance for providing the respect our Veterans are due, by observing the above listed rules.
 Our Nation's Heroes, some of whom gave their lives for this country, deserve no less than an honorable and pristine landscape to make their final rest.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

-Although local Native Americans had inhabited the region for thousands of years, it was not until 1514 that the area to become Beaufort County was the site of the second landing of Europeans on the North American continent.
+Although local Native Americans had inhabited the region for thousands of years, it was not until 1514 that Beaufort County became the site of the second landing of Europeans on the North American continent.
 After an extended period of settlement, in 1587 the Spanish withdrew from the region in the wake of attacks by the English in Florida.
 For approximately eight decades the land was left to its original inhabitants.
 Eventually, King Charles II granted the territory to a group of eight proprietors who named it “Carolina” after their benefactor.
-The first settlers included many Barbadians, and Carolina came to more closely resemble the plantation economy of the West Indies than other mainland colonies.
-In 1711, a year after the territory was divided into South and North Carolina, the town of Beaufort was founded.
+The first settlers included many Barbadians, and Carolina came to more closely resemble the plantation economy of the West Indies than the other mainland colonies.
+In 1711, a year after the territory was divided into South Carolina and North Carolina, the town of Beaufort was founded.

 Beaufort National Cemetery was listed on the National Register of Historic Places in 1997.

 The 1870s Union Soldiers monument was erected in honor of 174 unknown Union dead buried at the cemetery; it is marble set on a brick base.